 About 10,000 businesses started accepting Bitcoin payments in the last quarter of 2017.
 The number of businesses accepting cryptocurrencies is that much higher considering that many others accept other cryptocurrencies as well.

-Again, United States had six spots out of the top ten cities that are friendly to Bitcoin adoption in a research published this March by CryptoGo.
+Again, the United States had six spots out of the top ten cities that are friendly to Bitcoin adoption in research published this March by CryptoGo.

 And after installation of the world's first Bitcoin ATM in Vancouver on the 29th October 2013, the city now hosts 48 Bitcoin ATMs, 63 businesses that accept the cryptocurrency and 25 blockchain meet-ups.
 The country ranked seventh place in the study.